tderflinger/factwings/README.md

 Factwings also has burger restaurants data of Munich and Bern.

 In the folder restaurants-demo is a demo application in Angular to display the burger restaurants data.
+Use restaurantsImport.sh to import the burger data in your Mongo database.

 ## Trademark